 - Assistance applying for Crime Victim Compensation

 We will make every attempt to meet any special needs you many have.
-We do not discriminate on the basis of age, gender, disability, race, national origin, religious beliefs or sexual orientation.
 There is no charge for our services.

 1430 Sanders Street

 Helena, MT 59601

 *The Friendship Center is a private non-profit organization servicing victims of domestic violence, sexual assault, and stalking.

 - Helena Police Department 911 / 406-447-8479 / 406-442-3965

 - Lewis and Clark County Victim/Witness Coordinator – 406-447-8221

 - Carrol College Victim Advocate – 406-447-4524